MississaugaCoding/mississaugacoding.github.io/about.md

 The key emphasis is on web development using open-source technologies, and currently we are the only such group in Mississauga that caters for beginners, tackling topics hands-on and from first principles.

-Aside from this meetup page, we invite you to check out our [blog site](http://mississaugacoding.github.io) where you can find notes and code examples from previous sessions.
+We invite you to check out the [posts archive](http://mississaugacoding.github.io/archive/) on this site where you can find notes and code examples from previous sessions.

 We look forward to meeting up with you soon.